awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-resize.md

 You might also want to migrate from a previous generation instance type to a current generation instance type to take advantage of some features; for example, support for IPv6\.

+If you want a recommendation for an instant type that is best able to handle your existing workload, you can use AWS Compute Optimizer\.
+For more information, see [Get recommendations for an instance type](ec2-instance-recommendations.md)\.

 **Topics**
 + [Requirements for changing the instance type](resize-requirements.md)
 + [Compatibility for resizing instances](resize-limitations.md)